sjoset/swift_portal_downloader/src/swift_portal_downloader/INFO.md

 - Mass search will search the portal for the terms "C/", "P/", and "Comet" and generate the observation list (which contains all observation id(s) and conventional names).
 - Specific search query will allow you to search the portal for a term and gernerate the observation list based on the results.
-- All observation list files will be downloaded to the current working directory as **"portal_search_results.csv"**.
+- All observation list files will be downloaded to the observation list path or current working directory as **"portal_search_results.csv"**.
 ## Downloading
 - Will download all observation id(s) found in the observation list.
 - The observation list must be in the current working directory.